Rohan581/Dashtoon_Style_Transfer/README.md

 ![Architecture](./figure/model.png)

-## Model is trained on the COCO 2017 Validation dataset due to time limitations.
-Train on the full COCO 2017 train dataset to use it to its full potential.
+## Model is trained on the COCO 2017 Validation dataset.
 Once the Image Transformation Network is trained on any style image using the COCO dataset, it can style any content image.

 The hyperparameters such as Batch size, Epochs, Style Weight and Content Weight can be adjusted to give the best results.